dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 definition.

 Extend tag can be nested within groups as well, but in that case only ``group`` and ``extend`` tags loaded from extended template, other tags (lookup, vars, input, output) are ignored.
+Nested extend only supports `groups`_ filter.

 .. list-table:: extend tag attributes
    :widths: 10 90